misiektoja/instagram_monitor/README.md

 ```

 Running the tool with no arguments offers the wizard if you have not saved any targets or enabled the Web Dashboard.
 If targets are already saved, it starts monitoring them.
 The wizard detects the installation method and shows the commands that match it.

+Firefox import is the recommended logged-in path for local and container installs.
+Docker setup asks for the host environment then prints a matching one-time read-only import command for macOS, Linux, Windows PowerShell or Windows Command Prompt.
+Later runs reuse the Instaloader session saved in the `instagram_monitor_session` volume.
+Chromium-based import remains unavailable inside containers because it requires the host password service.

 See the [full Quick Start guide](https://misiektoja.github.io/instagram_monitor/quick-start/) for browser choices, saved targets, configuration backups and setup recovery.